incognito1234/onedrive-client/README.md

 ## Requisites
 ODC has been tested with the following environment
-- python 3.8/python 3.9/python 3.10
+- python 3.11/python 3.12
 - Personal Microsoft account

 Progress bar can be enabled when a large file or a complete folder is uploaded or downloaded.
 This feature needs `tqdm` python module.
-Differential uploading and downloading (`mput` and `mget` comands) are available if a`quickxorhash` command is available in `PATH` variable or if `quickxorhash` python module is installed.
+Differential uploading and downloading (`mput` and `mget` commands) are available if a`quickxorhash` command is available in `PATH` variable or if `quickxorhash` python module is installed.

 ## Installation